nasa/Common-Metadata-Repository/search-app/docs/api.md

 Scrolling is *session based*; the first search conducted with the `scroll` parameter set to `true` will return a session id in the form of a `CMR-Scroll-Id` header.
 This header should be included in subsequent searches until the desired number of results have been retrieved.
 Sessions time out after 10 minutes of inactivity; each new query before the timeout is reached with a given `CMR-Scroll-Id` header will reset the timeout to 10 minutes.
 Queries occurring after a session has timed out will result in an HTTP 404 status code and error message.

 When all the results have been returned subsequent calls using the same `CMR-Scroll-Id` header will return an empty list.

+Important note: Clients use scrolling (especially via programatic api or scripts) should explicitly invoke [`clear scroll session`] (#clear-scroll) to release the scroll session when they are done.
+This will allow the scroll sessions be released promptly to free up system resources.

 #### <a name="parameter-options"></a> Parameter Options